 - Don’t feed animals on trails.
 This trains them to approach people which is dangerous for you and them.

 - Please don’t spoil the cache by adding extra clues or telling others where it is, unless they ask for help.

 - Be kind to others on the trail, they may or may not be enjoying the same activity, but deserve to be respected in the space.
 Remember, this is a fun activity for all ages, so be kind to people.

 - Join a community online through Instagram, Facebook, or Reddit to find like-minded cachers, and to participate in trail cleanup events around the country.

 - No graffiti.
 Caches that require you to leave a GeoCaching Handle (your geocaching name) will have a space to do this.

-While you’re searching for the various caches in town, take a look at the many shops, museums and recreation activities available.
+While you’re doing some Florence, Oregon geocaching, take a look at the many shops, museums and recreation activities available.
 Stop in for a bite to eat at one of the dozens of fabulous eateries, and search one of the antique and thrift shops to find a trinket of your own to leave in a cache.